tinglu/tinglu.github.io/_posts/2017-12-13-mathematics-for-computer-science.md

 tags: notes mathematics
 ---

-This is my study notes of [MIT6.042J Mathematics for Computer Science]() offered by Jeff Ullman at Stanford Online in the theory of automata and languages.
+This is my study notes of [MIT6.042J Mathematics for Computer Science](http://ocw.abu.edu.ng/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/index.htm) offered by MIT OCW.
+The course covers elementary discrete mathematics for computer science and engineering.
+It emphasizes mathematical definitions and proofs as well as applicable methods.

 ## 1.1 Intro to proofs